 When Rosemary started attending THRIVE’s Mother and Baby Course, she began making changes around the house and in the way she cared for the children.
 So Patrick wanted to join the group too.

 “My wife told me it’s only for women,” he says with a chuckle.
 Still, he readily adopts the new ideas and practices she brings home.

 Patrick Odhiambo helps his daughter, Aggy, brush her teeth outside their home.
-He has taken on additional parenting responsibilities after his wife enrolled in the THRIVE Mothers and Babies Course.
+He took on additional parenting responsibilities after his wife enrolled in the THRIVE Mothers and Babies Course.
 Photo by Karen Kasmauski for CRS

 Embracing the role of fatherhood